 A variety of genres including press, novel, film and essay will be examined with the purpose of considering how gender and sexuality are conceptualised within Western society, focusing on the UK.
 Students will explore how media and popular culture can reinforce or challenge traditional notions of gender that perpetuate inequalities.

-Students should have completed at least one year of undergraduate study before the start of the ocurse.
 This is a level one module (equivalent to first year undergraduate).
 No prior subject knowledge is required to study this module but students are expected to have a keen interest in the subject area.

 Upon successful completion of this module, students will:

 Be able to identify and explain the ways in which gender shapes our understanding, perception and experience of the world.

 Develop a critical vocabulary that includes key theoretical debates in historical and contemporary Gender Studies

 Be able to investigate issues and debates around gender, and to collectively develop arguments and negotiate solutions to gender-related problems

 Interpret texts, films, essays and other media with the lens of gender

 Develop their research techniques and skills and engage in critical debate based on evidence

 GBP 2350: Students who study for 6 weeks (2 modules) benefit from a built-in tuition fee discount.

 GBP : Students are welcome to apply for accommodation at a UCL summer residence.